brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

       'git clone https://github.com/sahiliitm/predictionio-template-scala-parallel-vanilla-modified.git'

 4)  We need a corresponding app with which the engine has to communicate.
-Create a new app using the command:
+Create a new app using the commandand        also note down the details regarding the app in a text file called say 'info.txt'.
+These will be required for the engine and app to communicate:

       'pio app new MyApp'

-    ans also note down the details regarding the app in a text file called say 'info.txt'.
-These will be required for the engine and app to communicate.

 5)  Mofidy 'engine.json' to reflect the AppID of the app you just created.
 By default it has the id of the app which I last created.